Becoming You With Julie

 Find the complete recipe with measurements in the recipe card below.

-Bake coated tofu on a parchment-lined sheet (or wire rack over a sheet) for 25–30 minutes, flipping halfway, until golden and crispy.
+Yes, you can bake the tofu instead of pan-frying.
+Preheat oven to 400°F. Bake the coated tofu on a parchment-lined baking sheet (or wire rack over a sheet) for 25–30 minutes, flipping halfway, until golden and crispy.
+Then toss it in the glaze as directed.

-• Tofu squares (great for bowls or snacking): Slice the block in half lengthwise, then cut each slab into 8 squares (about ½ inch thick) = 16 total pieces.
+• Tofu squares (great for bowls or snacking): Slice the block in half lengthwise, then cut each slab into 8 squares (about ½ inch thick) for 16 total pieces.

 • Tofu strips (great for summer rolls): Slice the block in half lengthwise, then cut into thin strips about ½ inch wide and 2–3 inches long.

-• Tofu cubes (if pan-frying or stir-frying): Slice into ½-inch cubes for crispier edges on all sides.
+• Tofu cubes (great for stir-fries): Slice into ½-inch cubes for crispier edges on all sides.

 How to coat tofu in cornstarch